MehrdadMiri/chatdoc/README.md

    ```

 2. **Configure the environment**: Copy `.env.example` to `.env` and fill in
    your database URL and OpenAI API key.
-A sample `.env.example` is provided.
+The example configuration uses the
+   default credentials from `docker-compose.yml`
+   (`postgres://postgres:postgres@localhost:5432/chatdoc?sslmode=disable`).

 3. **Run the server**: Use the Makefile to build and run the server: